edrapac/edrapac.github.io/index.md

 my_dog := Animal(Dog{})
 ```
 Which means you you can call `my_dog.Species()`
+Additionally, I've noticed speed gains on even some of the most trivial code in comparison to its Python counter parts.
+While this is to be expected, it's still a very pleasant surprise.
+I hope soon to be working on a project that can utilize Go routes, as parallelism is currently one of my obsessions

 * 7-16-2020: The idea of Concurrency vs Parallelism can be summed up with:
 > Concurrency is about dealing with lots of things at once.
 Parallelism is about doing lots of things at once.